'}}

 You don’t need to perform to belong.

-Because when you stop pretending to be confident, you uncover something even braver: the courage to be real.
+Because when you stop pretending to be confident, you uncover the courage to be real.

-✨ When you embrace your shyness instead of hiding it, you don’t just overcome social anxiety — you find the kind of confidence that grows from authenticity.
-You realize your quiet nature isn’t a limitation.
-It’s your superpower.
+When you embrace your shyness instead of hiding it, you find the confidence and robustness that grows from authenticity.